hypier/docs.role.fun/README.md

 ## Roadmap and Feedback

-Let's shape our roadmap [together](https://github.com/open-roleplay-ai/openroleplay.ai/issues).
+Let's shape our roadmap [together](https://github.com/open-roleplay-ai/Role.fun/issues).

 ## License

-Openroleplay.ai is open-source under the GNU Affero General Public License Version 3 (AGPLv3).
+Role.fun is open-source under the GNU Affero General Public License Version 3 (AGPLv3).
 You can find it [here](/LICENSE).
 The goal of the AGPLv3 license is to:

 - Maximize user freedom and to encourage users to contribute to open source.
 - Prevent corporations from taking the code and using it as part of their closed-source proprietary products
-- Prevent corporations from offering Openroleplay.ai as a service without contributing to the open source project
+- Prevent corporations from offering Role.fun as a service without contributing to the open source project
 - Prevent corporations from confusing people and making them think that the service they sell is in any shape or form approved by the original team